 The Bottom Line

 Now you are an expert on the saying “good to hear from you”.
 Keep in mind, that these tips are just a starting point – feel free to be creative and tailor them to fit the unique needs of your writing.
 Use these grammar tips to take your writing to the next level.
-And if you can’t master when to use this phrase, feel free to use our grammar checker to proofread your work!
+And if you can’t master when to use this phrase, feel free to use our grammar and punctuation checker to proofread your work!